About the ICCA Bar Course

 Part Two is delivered in person over 17 weeks (March to July) or 19 weeks (September to January).
 All teaching takes place within the exceptional training facilities of the Inns of Court (Gray’s InnInner TempleLincoln’s Inn and Middle Temple).
 You will have access to the Inns’ libraries for quiet study and will share your environment on a daily basis with members of the profession.
 All sessions are timetabled in small groups and taught by experienced barristers, with a focus on individual attention.

-Having passed the knowledge subjects of Civil Litigation/ADR and Criminal Litigation on Part One, the focus of Part Two is the skills subjects of Advocacy, Conference skills, Drafting and Opinion Writing & Legal Research.
+Having passed the knowledge subjects of Civil Litigation/ADR and Criminal Litigation on Part One, the focus of Part Two is the practical skills subjects of Advocacy, Conference skills, Drafting and Opinion Writing & Legal Research.
 You will also undertake an online Professional Ethics module to introduce you to the ethical standards and professional duties of barristers.
 All. modules are backed up with additional information and learning available through the VLE, including legal databases for research.

 To commence Part Two you will have passed your centrally set assessments on Part One and joined an Inn of Court.
-Please note that there is no online-only or part-time option for Part Two and attendance in person is required.

 Part Two Modules and Assessments